Exposure (Bilott book): Reviews

 The Law Library Journal says, "Exposure is an intriguing and easy-to-follow narrative that will have you up in arms about what might be in your drinking water.
 If you liked Erin Brockovich or A Civil Action, this book is a must-read.”

 Related films

-Bilott's story inspired the 2019 motion picture Dark Waters starring Mark Ruffalo as Robert Bilott and was featured in the feature-length documentary The Devil We Know (2018).
+Bilott's campaign was featured in the documentary The Devil We Know (2018).
+Rich's 2016 article about Bilott and these events in the New York Times was adapted for the 2019 motion picture Dark Waters, starring Mark Ruffalo as Robert Bilott.